Inflectional Endings Overview

 Inflectional

 An inflectional morpheme/ ending is added to a noun, verb, adjective, or adverb for the purpose of assigning a particular grammatical property to the word in question.
-Inflectional endings assign tense (past tense “-ed”/ preset tense “-ing”), number (plural “-s”), possession (“-‘s”), or comparison (“-er/ -est”).
+Inflectional endings assign tense (past tense “-ed”/ present tense “-ing”), number (plural “-s”), possession (“-‘s”), or comparison (“-er/ -est”).

 - Inflectional endings do not change the base meaning or grammatical category of the word.

-– There can only be one inflectional morpheme per word
+- There can only be one inflectional morpheme per word.

 Derivational

-– There can be multiple derivational morphemes per word (prefixes and suffixes)
+- There can be multiple derivational morphemes per word (prefixes and suffixes).

 Types and Purposes of Inflectional Endings